-There were no significant changes in the Company's internal controls or in other factors that could significantly affect these controls during the year covered by this report or from the end of the reporting period to the date of this Proxy Statement.
+There were no significant changes in the Company's internal controls, or in other factors that could significantly affect those controls, during 2012 or thereafter through the date of this Proxy Statement that materially affected, or are reasonably likely to materially affect, the Company's internal controls over financial reporting.

-Company's Financial Statements
+Company's Consolidated Financial Statements

 The Audit Committee of the Board is responsible for reviewing and monitoring the Company's financial statements and practices to ascertain that they are appropriate in the circumstances.
 The Audit Committee currently consists of four independent directors.
 It meets at least four times a year with representatives of financial management and the independent accountants, both together and separately, to review and discuss audit and financial reporting matters.
 The independent accountants have direct access to the Audit Committee to review the results of their audit.
 In addition, at the regular meetings of the Board of Directors, management and the Board discuss, among other things, financial and related matters, as appropriate.
-(See - Report of the Audit Committee of the Board of Directors on page 24, above).
+(See Report of the Audit Committee of the Board of Directors, above).

 The Company's consolidated financial statements have been audited by Rehmann Robson, independent accountants, as stated in their report.
 The Company's principal independent accountants are appointed annually by the Audit Committee and confirmed by the Board.
-Their audit of the Company's consolidated financial statements was made in accordance with generally accepted auditing standards, and such audit included a study and evaluation of the Company's system of internal accounting controls they considered necessary to determine the nature, timing, and extent of the auditing procedures required for expressing an opinion on the Company's financial statements.
+Their audit of the Company's consolidated financial statements was made in accordance with generally accepted auditing standards, and such audit included a study and evaluation of the Company's system of internal accounting controls they considered necessary to determine the nature, timing, and extent of the auditing procedures required for expressing an opinion on the Company's consolidated financial statements.

-Gary S. Raymond

-Chief Executive Officer and President

-James R. Segreto Chief Financial Officer, Secretary and Treasurer
+Gary S. Raymond Chief Executive Officer and President James R. Segreto Chief Financial Officer, Secretary and Treasurer